Elxas866/hugo-blog/content/posts/setup/setup.md

 Also I have got the big **Calendar** from [EVN](https://www.evn.at/), which I personally requested and was granted exclusive access on :D It's really helpful as it grants me a perfect overview on all my exams.

-As you might have recognized I got a little forearm training device which I use while Coding or if I'm just bored... #neverStopTrining 💪
+As you might have recognized I got a little forearm training device which I use while coding or if I'm just bored... #neverStopTraining 💪

 This post surely can help you if you are currently seeking inspiration for your own setup.
 If it did help you, I would be happy if you let me know and maybe show me a pic of your setup 📸✌️